NikollasBenites/R_analysis_Heller_et_al_2025/README.md

 PERMANOVA (Euclidean and Mahalanobis distance) with significance heatmaps

-This code was used to generate the figures and statistical results for Heller & Benites et al., 2025.
+This code was used to generate the figures and statistical results for Heller et al., 2025.

+It's necessary having RStudio Version 2025.09.1+401 (2025.09.1+401) and R 4.4.3 to load and run the code.

 ---